AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_AzureActiveDirectoryTenant.md

 Property | Type | Descriptions
  --- | --- | --- | ---
-Id | string | Id of an Azure Active Directory Tenant ConsentState | ConsentState | Consent State of Azure Active Directory Tenant.
-Can be: NotConsented (0), Consented (1)
+Id | string | Gets or sets id of an Azure Active Directory Tenant.
+ConsentState | ConsentState | Gets or sets consent State of Azure Active Directory Tenant.
+Can be: NotConsented (0), Consented (1).

 ### Serialized Model